 - Crystal Gloss Enamels Transparent Glass Paint in Orange, Yellow, and Red.

-- Vinyl shapes for masking (I used my Silhouette to cut some leaf shapes in various sizes.)
+- Vinyl shapes for masking (I used my Cricut to cut some leaf shapes in various sizes.)

 Fall Jar Luminary Instructions:

 1. Start any glass project by cleaning your surface really well.
 I use rubbing alcohol to wipe down my surfaces.
 Then adhere the vinyl leaves to your jar.
 I used gold vinyl cut on my Cricut just because that is what I had on hand.
 The vinyl is for masking only and will be removed later.
 Apply a variety of leaf shapes and sizes to the jar randomly.
 Press the edges of each one firmly to make sure they have adhered.

 2. Paint the entire jar with the metallic gold paint.
 I used 3 coats on my jar allowing the paint to dry completely in between coats.
 After your final coat has dried, cut around each leaf with a craft knife then pull to remove the masking.
 It is very important to cut around the outside of each one to keep from damaging the paint at this point.